 After a day of clay-pigeon shooting on the estate or punting at Magdalen Bridge, pour yourself a drink and relax by an open fire.

 You’ll find this grand Georgian manor sitting at the end of a long, winding driveway among acres of landscaped grounds.
 The interior is just as impressive, with classic columns and arches, intricate mosaic tiling, and an enviable art collection on the walls.

 Country strolls are best concluded with an excellent meal at the relaxed Hartnett Holder & Co, and a trip to the spa for hydrotherapy or a Sarah Chapman facial.

-Best for dining: Grantley Hall, North Yorkshire
+Best for adventurous eaters: Grantley Hall, North Yorkshire

 Royalty, members of Parliament and celebrities have long frequented Grantley Hall, a 17th-century Palladian country house set in the Yorkshire Dales, with a host of tales to tell.
 Rooms are decked out in calming creams and greys, while those on the ground floor open out on to lush lawns.